 double cream and fresh parsley to decorate if required

-How to make roasted red pepper soup
+How to make tomato and roasted red pepper soup

 Pre heat the oven to 180 degrees.